 Feeling Numb: How We Become Emotionally Detached and Depersonalised

-On the surface, it might seem strange that intense people who feel so much would struggle with feeling numb or feeling nothing.
-However, your sensitivity and intensity could be precisely why you had turned to feeling numb as an armour to protect yourself.
-It might be that you were overwhelmed by too many and too strong emotions from a young age so that you have found numbing as a way to cope.
-It might be that your childhood environment was violent and precarious, so you had no choice but to detach from what was happening, cut off, and resort to feeling numb or ‘feeling nothing’.
+On the surface, it might seem strange that intense people who feel so much would also struggle with feeling numb or feeling nothing.
+However, your sensitivity and intensity could be precisely why you had turned to numbness as an armour to protect yourself.
+It might be that from a young age you were overwhelmed by too many strong emotions such that you adopted numbing as a way to cope.
+It might be that your childhood environment was violent and precarious, so you had no choice but to detach from what was happening, cut yourself off, and resort to feeling numb or ‘feeling nothing’.

-In the wild, self-defence is essential for survival.
+Out in the wild, self-defence is essential for survival.
 When faced with life-threatening danger, animals will either retreat, attack, assume threatening poses, spout poison, or camouflage themselves.
 What do we humans do when confronted with physical danger or emotional trauma?
 We might verbally or physically retaliate, we might run away.
-If neither is an option, we detach from ourselves, hide our true feelings by disappearing into a zone where our minds could live in denial of reality, as a result, we find ourselves feeling nothing but void.
+If neither is an option, we detach from ourselves, hide our true feelings by disappearing into a zone where our minds can live in denial of reality, and as a result, we find ourselves feeling nothing but void.